OleVik/grav-plugin-timeline/README.md

 <a name="header-and-footer"/>

-### Adding a header or a footer
+### Adding a header or a footer, or customizing templates

 Your theme can override, extend or otherwise customize the [`timeline.html.twig`](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/timeline.html.twig)-template just by creating a local copy in `/user/themes/mytheme/templates/timeline.html.twig`.
-If you just want to add a header or footer, for a menu or copyright notice, for example, you can use the [`partials/timeline_header.html.twig`](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/partials/timeline_header.html.twig) and [`partials/timeline_footer.html.twig`](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/partials/timeline_footer.html.twig) templates.
+If you just want to add a header or footer, for a menu or copyright notice for example, you can use the [`partials/timeline_header.html.twig`](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/partials/timeline_header.html.twig) and [`partials/timeline_footer.html.twig`](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/partials/timeline_footer.html.twig) templates.

 These are empty in the plugin's directory, but anything inside them will be included by the plugin's main template.
 Just place them in `/user/themes/mytheme/templates/partials`.
 You could also call the [`timeline`-block](https://github.com/OleVik/grav-plugin-timeline/blob/master/templates/timeline.html.twig) from the main template using the [block-function](https://twig.symfony.com/doc/1.x/functions/block.html).